akhfhid/afkhidbot-tele/README.md

 ## Attribution

-This project is adapted and refactored for ESM and Telegraf v4 by ShirokamiRyzen.
+This project is adapted and refactored for ESM and Telegraf v4 by Akhfhid.

 Original author and repository (base work):
 - ERLANRAHMAT — https://github.com/ERLANRAHMAT/telebot-wa